 I am a fashion design graduate from the Parsons School of Design in New York.
-I have 5 years of experience working for designer bridal and evening wear labels.
+I have over 5 years of experience working for designer bridal and evening wear labels.
 I work with clients on an exclusive one on one basis.
 Currently, I’m looking into starting up my own made-to-order business.
 However, before I get my business up and running, I need to expand my portfolio.
 You get a quality made custom dress at an affordable price, in return I get experience and put my first step out in building up my business.

 Here is what I am offering:

 If you have a special design of a dress in mind, I can work with you personally and discuss about the design, fabrication and any concerns you might have.
 I’ll source the fabric option for you (you are welcomed to join the search).
 Then I’ll draft the pattern of your dress tailored to your measurement and needs.
-Before sewing your dress in real fabric of your choice, we will have 1 to 2 mock up fittings to perfect the fit or make certain adjustments along the way.
+Before sewing your dress in real fabric of your choice, we will have 1 to 2 mock up fittings to perfect the fit and make adjustments along the way.
 Everything will be made in Hong Kong by me.

 What is special about my service?

 I understand that it is not easy to find a unique dress off the rack, so I am willing to explore wild design details with you.
 You will be on a special journey to see your dress comes together.
 You get up close and personal with the process of creating your dress, and make decision on every details on it.
 I charge significantly lower than any other designer label you can find in Hong Kong, simply because I want to start my business somewhere.
 On the other hand, my service is much more personal than giving your drawing to a tailor across the boarder and hope for the best.
 You don’t have to worry that I’d cut corners and compromise the design, proportion and fabrication for convenience.
-This is not cookie cutter fast fashion, and I still have a day time job, so please allow roughly 1 month time (but we can definitely work something out if you don’t have that much time.)
+This is not cookie cutter fast fashion, so please allow roughly 1 month time (but we can definitely work something out if you don’t have that much time.)

 What I am charging: